This article will cover replacing two separate parts, a crankshaft sensor and a crankcase ventilation system, as both require identical steps.

 However, this system has several failure points.
 One of them is hoses, which become brittle and break, causing intake leaks.
 Another one is a clogged cyclone separator that doesn’t remove oil particles from the vapor.

-Lastly, the diaphragm can break, allowing full intake vacuum in the CCV system.
+Lastly, the diaphragm can break, allowing a full intake vacuum in the CCV system.
 When replacing, always use renew the valve itself and all three hoses.

 Disconnect the negative battery lead.